Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Weak model sets of maximal density

-(b) Recall that given a CPS $(G,H, \cL)$, a compact set $W \subset H$ and a tempered van Hove sequence $\cA$, for almost all $(s,t)+\cL \in \TT=(G\times H)/\cL$, the set $-s+\oplam(t+W)$ has maximal density with respect to $\cA$, see \cite{Moody}, and is therefore Besicovitch almost periodic.
-This explains the pure point spectrum of the extended hull of weak model sets \cite{KR}. \end{remark}
+\begin{remark} \phantom{XX} \begin{itemize} \item[(a)] The corollary contains the main results of \cite{BHS}.
+The only result from \cite{BHS} which is missing above, namely that every weak model set of maximal density is generic for an ergodic measure, follows from Theorem~\ref{bap gives ergodic}, which we prove in Section \ref{sec:Dynamics}. \item[(b)] Recall that given a CPS $(G,H, \cL)$, a compact set $W \subseteq H$ and a tempered\footnote{Recall that $(A_n)$ is called tempered if there exists a constant $C$ such that $|A_n-A_n| \leq C |A_n|$ for all $n$.} van Hove sequence $\cA$, for almost all $(s,t)+\cL \in \TT=(G\times H)/\cL$, the set $-s+\oplam(t+W)$ has maximal density with respect to $\cA$, see \cite{Moody}.
+It is therefore Besicovitch almost periodic.
+This explains the pure-point spectrum of the extended hull of weak model sets \cite{KR}. \item[(c)] For every weak model set of maximal density $\oplam(W)$, we have

+i.e. the discrete Fourier transform of the underlying Besicovitch almost periodic measure corresponds to the inverse Fourier transform of the window.
+Note that this holds in particular for regular model sets. \exend \end{itemize} \end{remark}

+\begin{example} Consider a cut-and-project scheme $(G,H,\cL)$ with second countable $G,H$.
+Let $W \subseteq H$ be a compact set, and let